9gag-open-source/redis-lua/README.markdown

 ## About ##

+_Forked the library to make it work with nginx-lua module_

 redis-lua is a pure Lua client library for the Redis advanced key-value database.

 ## Main features ##